Getting to know Final Audio Design Sonorous III

-Compared to other models in the Final Audio Sonorous line we find the III's packaging and accessories to be pretty modest.
-The box is just standard cardboard fair and the headphones themselves are suspended in more cardboard on the interior.
-It's not impressive but there should be no problems in keeping the headphones in good shape during transit.
+Compared to other models in the Final Audio Sonorous line, we find the III’s packaging and accessories to be pretty modest.
+The box is just standard cardboard fair, and the headphones themselves are suspended in more cardboard on the interior.
+It’s not impressive, but there should be no problems keeping the headphones in good shape during transit.

-Graphics on the box are much more consumer orientated making it better for direct sale in stores where the buyers can get a fair bit of information about what lies insided without having to google this niche brand.
-It's clean and to the point even if it is rather uninspiring.
+Graphics on the box are much more consumer-orientated, making it better for direct sale in stores where the buyers can get a fair bit of information about what lies inside without having to google this niche brand.
+It’s clean and to the point, even if it is rather uninspiring.

-Packaging on the Sonorous VI was absolutley bonkers and undoubtabley over the top.
-They came with a crazy faux fur lined heaxagonal case the likes of which I had never seen before or since.
-I assume that case adds greatly to the final cost of those headphones so cutting back on the extravagance of the packaging is ok with me if it cuts down on shortcuts in design and sound.
+The packaging on the Sonorous VI was absolutely bonkers and undoubtedly over the top.
+They came with a crazy faux fur-lined hexagonal case, the likes of which I had never seen before or since.
+I assume that case adds greatly to those headphones’ final cost, so cutting back on the extravagance of the packaging is ok with me if it cuts down on shortcuts in design and sound.

-Accessory wise there is also very little to write home about but that is something most headphones at any price have in common.
-We find most headphones do not come with too many extras but I still wish final would have included some form of carry case.
-Again we are trying to cut unnecessary costs here but even a carry bag would have sufficed.
+Accessory wise there is also very little to write home about, but most headphones at any price have in common.
+We find most headphones do not come with too many extras, but I still wish final would have included some form of carrying case.
+Again we are trying to cut unnecessary costs here, but even a carry bag would have sufficed.

-A detachable cable is included which is considered a neccesity rather than accessory and we will talk about that more in the build section but other than that you only get treated to a basic gold plated 3.5mm to 1/4 inch jack adapter.
+A detachable cable is included, which is considered a necessity rather than an accessory, and we will talk about that more in the build section.
+Still, other than that, you only get treated to a basic gold plated 3.5mm to 1/4 inch jack adapter.

 Style & Build Quality

 The headphones feel very solid, very much on a par with similarly priced offerings from Sennheiser and Beyerdynamic.
-However even though the design is going to be more than capable of taking the abuses when used as a portable headphone I still wouldn't recommend doing so.
+However, even though the design will be more than capable of taking the abuses when used as a portable headphone, I still wouldn’t recommend doing so.
 Why? you ask?
-Well simply put they are a very physically large set of headphones when worn on the head.
-I use my on Sonorous at home and have no issue doing so but I wouldn't even consider taking them on a train or plane when I can use smaller more practical on ears like the Master & Dynamic MH30.
+Well, simply put, they are a very physically large set of headphones when worn on the head.
+I use my on Sonorous at home and have no issue doing so, but I wouldn’t even consider taking them on a train or plane when I can use smaller, more practical ears like the Master & Dynamic MH30.

-The cable is brilliant, it is extremely resistant to tangles.
+The cable is brilliant; it is extremely resistant to tangles.
 Final Audio Design has chosen to keep using the dual entry cable design.
 I think this is a great thing as it just feels more balanced on the head than a single entry setup does.
-Splitters and jack points are all very robust being made from polished aluminium with good strain reliefs built up on the inside.
-To attach and detach the cable to the ear-cups is super simple, just insert, twist and they lock securely in place.
+Splitters and jack points are all very robust, made from polished aluminum with good strain reliefs built up inside.
+Attaching and detaching the cable to the ear-cups is super simple; insert, twist, and lock securely in place.

 Overall I love the way the headphones look and have absolutely no issue with the build quality.
-My VI's have been rock solid for years now and look exactly like they did on day one so I don't foresee buyers of the III to have any different an experience.
-There good looking, tough and, despite being one of the cheapest priced models in the sonorous lineup, still feel very much a premium product.
+My VI’s have been rock solid for years now and look exactly like they did on day one, so I don’t foresee the III’s buyers having any different experience.
+There good looking, tough, and, despite being one of the cheapest priced models in the sonorous lineup, still feel like a premium product very much.

 Comfort & Isolation

-The Sonorous III are of course over-ear full sized circum-aural headphones meaning that they go over your ears as opposed to sitting on them.
+The Sonorous III is, of course, over-ear full-sized circum-aural headphones meaning that they go over your ears instead of sitting on them.
 This is just one of the factors that lead the Sonorous III to be a very comfortable headphone.
-I found that hours would go by and I had no issue at all with build up of excessive heat as my ears just had so much room to breath.
+I found that hours would go by, and I had no issue at all with a build-up of excessive heat as my ears just had so much room to breathe.

-The circumaural design wasn't the only discerning factor to the III's high levels of comfort a lot has to be said for the quality and softness of the earpads and headband padding.
-I believe Final Audio use some sort of memory foam for the padding and then have that wrapped in a protein (faux) leather.
-Trust me one of the first things you will notice is that despite the relatively high weight of the headphone the comfort derived from the contact points with your body makes them a very usable daily driver.
+The circumaural design wasn’t the only discerning factor to the III’s high levels of comfort.
+A lot has to be said for the quality and softness of the earpads and headband padding.
+I believe Final Audio uses some memory foam for the padding and then has that wrapped in a protein (faux) leather.
+Trust me, one of the first things you will notice is that despite the relatively high weight of the headphone, the comfort derived from the contact points with your body makes them a very usable daily driver.

-Being that these are closed back headphones isolation was very good.
-Although i wouldnt advise them for such use given the size did take them out with me for the usual isolation tests such as walking about a very busy Glasgow city centre as well as bringing them on the bus and subway.
-All but the most abrasive of sounds were either removed from existence or muted to barely audible levels.
+Being that these are closed-back headphones, isolation was splendid.
+Although I wouldn’t advise them for such use, the size did take them out with me for the usual isolation tests, such as walking about a bustling Glasgow city center and bringing them on the bus and subway.
+All but the most abrasive sounds were either removed from existence or muted to barely audible levels.

-Time and again throughout this Final Audio Design sonorous III review I found myself with a wide grin spreading across my face, these are good.
-We might as well go ahead and call them "the mini VI's" because so much of what makes the VI a great headphone is also present here.
-Clarity and soundstage are the main the areas of enjoyment.
+Time and again, throughout this Final Audio Design sonorous III review, I found myself with a wide grin spreading across my face; these are good.
+We might as well go ahead and call them “the mini VI’s” because so much of what makes the VI a great headphone is also present here.
+Clarity and soundstage are the main areas of enjoyment.
 Instruments and vocals show more than adequate levels of separation.

-While I wouldn't call the III's speedy in the way of planars like to Oppo's PM-3 and Audeze's EL-8 they certainly weren't slow.
-The headphones and easily kept up with my more demanding test tracks such as 1812 overture and Toccata y Fugue.
-Soundstage is big, some of the biggest i have heard on a sub $500 closed headphone.
-I'm going to put this down to the BAM (Balanced Air Movement) technology which showed similar surprising results on FAD's Heaven VI cc and FI-BA-SS in past reviews.
+While I wouldn’t call the III’s speedy in the way of planars like Oppo’s PM-3 and Audeze’s EL-8, they certainly weren’t slow.
+The headphones and easily kept up with my more demanding test tracks, such as 1812 overture and Toccata y Fugue.
+Soundstage is big, some of the biggest I have heard on a sub $500 closed headphone.
+I’m going to put this down to the BAM (Balanced Air Movement) technology which showed similar surprising results on FAD’s Heaven VI cc and FI-BA-SS in past reviews.

-Bass though is where they stands out from other audiophile headphones.
-Competitors at this price are synonymous with a balanced and lean signature that often has little in the way of low end grunt.
-Believe me when I say the 50mm driver on this Sonourous III can absolutely bang when it needs to yet it still remains taught and speedy on more delicate tracks.
-Electronic music comes alive with sharp and articulate mid bass and when there is a need for sub bass these headphones have it in spades.
+Bass, though is where they stand out from other audiophile headphones.
+Competitors at this price are synonymous with a balanced and lean signature like in the Sony Z7M2 or Shure Aonic 50 that often has a little more in the way of low-end grunt.
+Believe me when I say the 50mm driver on this Sonorous III can absolutely bang when it needs to, yet it remains taught and speedy on more delicate tracks.
+Electronic music comes alive with sharp and articulate mid-bass, and when there is a need for sub-bass, these headphones have it in spades.

-As for use with source compatibility a nice DAC, amp or DAP will of course do you well in getting the most out of your music but a 16 ohms of impedance the Sonorous III headphones are incredibly easy to drive from almost any source.
+As for use with source compatibility, a nice DAC, amp, or DAP will, of course, do you well in getting the most out of your music, but a 16 ohms of impedance, the Sonorous III headphones are straightforward to drive from almost any source.
 You can easily drive these guys direct from your phone or computer if you so wish.

 Final Audio Design Sonorous III Review – Conclusion

-I'm having really tough job to find anything negative about the Final Audio Design Sonourous III.
-In the past when companies present their "budget headphone" offerings it has often turned out to be a disaster riding that rides the coat tails of higher end products.
-Those companies, who shall remain nameless for now, are guilty of taking cheap parts, drivers, cables etc and slapping a badge on top that the know consumers will jump on being none the wiser.
+I have a really tough job to find anything negative about the Final Audio Design Sonorous III.
+In the past, when companies present their “budget headphone” offerings, it has often turned out to be a disaster riding that rides the coattails of higher-end products.
+Those companies, who shall remain nameless for now, are guilty of taking cheap parts, drivers, cables, etc., and slapping a badge on top that the know consumers will jump on being none the wiser.

-Final Audio seem to have approached things differently.
-In a trickle down manner.
-It looks like they have taken their more expensive headphones and stripped away extravagances such as packaging and metals to cut the costs whilst leaving the necessities intact such as a high quality driver and contact points.
-Tuning as expected is bang on for those looking for a high end audio experience that will work with a wildly varied library of tracks.
+Final Audio seems to have approached things differently in a trickle-down manner.
+It looks like they have taken their more expensive headphones and stripped away extravagances such as packaging and metals to cut the costs whilst leaving the necessities intact such as a high-quality driver and contact points.
+Tuning, as expected, is bang-on for those looking for a high-end audio experience that will work with a wildly varied library of tracks.
 The Sonorous III looks to be a great entry into the lower end of the market and a great introduction to newcomers to Final Audio Design headphones.

-We would like to thank hifiheadphones.co.uk for loaning us the Sonorous III for review.
+We want to thank hifiheadphones.co.uk for loaning us the Sonorous III for review.